 Skylight Cost Elements.

-The majority of standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the higher the cost.
-If your roof opening does not fit one of the listed below sizes, expect to pay at least 25% more for the unit than the next-closest standard option on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the price.
+If your roof opening doesn’t fit among the listed below sizes, expect to pay at least 25% more for the unit than the next-closest standard choice on this list.

 16-by-16 inches$ 150– $600.